fenago/deep-learning-time-series-forecasting/chapter_13/Lab11.md

 ### Case Study 2: Trend

-Themonthly shampoo salesdataset summarizes the monthly sales of shampoo over a three-year period.
+The monthly shampoo salesdataset summarizes the monthly sales of shampoo over a three-year period.
 For more information on this dataset, see Chapter 11 where it was introduced.
 You can download the dataset directly from here: